Complete Guide to Quilting

 Video 7: Perfecting Exact Quarter-Inch Seams

-Achieving the perfect quarter CE.
-Every drive sport and it sure makes putting her top together easier all the pieces are again.
-How do you do that are couple simple tricks you might want to try.
-First of all some machines allow you to move the needle position to a quarter others haven't gotten out of bed.
-Or you can even tried a specialty.
-This is one of my favorites a quarter inch presser foot.
-Has a little guy along one inside this sort of axis of bumper you feed African unless you know exactly right edge of the Packers should be.
-You can also create your own guy if you don't have a time machine already.
-You can use just a simple of masking tape and layer multiple pieces together here I've got about five pieces stacked together.
-And colleague that machine bits sticking it down just the right spot.
+Achieving the perfect quarter-inch seam: every quilter strives for it sport and it sure makes putting our quilt top together easier if all the pieces are accurately sewn together.
+But how do you do that?
+Here are couple simple tricks you might want to try.
+First of all some, machines allow you to move the needle position to a quarter-inch seam allowance.
+Others have a guide on the bed.
+Or you can even try a specialty foot.
+This is one of my favorites.
+A quarter-inch presser foot has a little guide along one side that sort of acts like a bumper as you feed the fabric in and lets you know exactly where the edge of the fabric should be.
+You can also create your own guide if you don't have a guide on your machine already.
+You can use just a simple roll of masking tape and layer multiple pieces together.
+Here I've got about five pieces stuck together.
+And I'll lay that on the machine bed, sticking it down in just the right spot.
 But how do you figure out where to place that is really the key.
-Begin cutting one and a half inch fabric strips.
-Then so goes together using bordering seen.
-So your first two pieces together.
-Press the seam allowance outweigh from the center strip.
-Make sure you're getting good press you wanna make sure there are no fabric folds in the air that would put you talking mark.
-And the third what you should end up with that.
-Is a strip is a sensor.
-That measures exactly.
-One inch.
-If you're off.
-It means you need to just quarter seam allowance until.
-Center measures exactly one inch.
-Then you're ready to sell.
-Testers he can't speak for every project to make sure your selling accurately before you begin piecing blocks. tiny will be time well spent.a time machine already.
-You can use just a simple -- of masking tape and layer multiple pieces together here I've got about five pieces stacked together.
-And colleague that -- machine bits sticking it down
+Begin by cutting one and a half inch- wide fabric strips.
+Then sew those together using a quarter-inch seam.
+Sew your first two pieces together, press the seam allowance away from the center strip.
+Make sure you're getting a good press.
+You want to make sure there are no fabric folds in there that would put you off of your mark.
+Then add the third strip.
+What you should end up with then is a strip in the center that measures exactly one inch.
+If you're off, it means you need to adjust your quarter-inch seam allowance until until that center strip measures exactly one inch.
+Then you're ready to sew.
+Test your seam allowance before every project to make sure you're sewing accurately before you begin piecing blocks.
+The time you spend will be time well spent.on your machine already.
+You can use just a simple roll of masking tape and layer multiple pieces together.
+Here I've got about five pieces stuck together.
+And I'll lay that on the machine bed, sticking

 Video 8: Chain Piecing